What to watch for today

 There’s a book designed to make kids fall asleep.
 It uses psychological techniques to help children relax, and eventually doze off.

 Our best wishes for a productive day.
-Please send any news, comments, sleep-inducing books, and deep-voiced salutations to on Twitter for updates throughout the day.
+Please send any news, comments, sleep-inducing books, and deep-voiced salutations to email@example.com.
+You can follow us on Twitter for updates throughout the day.